drewpendergrass/CHEEREIO/docs/Postprocess-workflow.rst

    :param array lon: Longitude values.
    :param str ppdir: Path to postprocess directory.
 This function will read in the data files output from :py:func:`combineScaleFactors` and save the files here.
    :param bool useLognormal: True or False, are we using lognormal errors for emissions?
 This affects how the averaging is done.
 Usually supplied by ``lognormalErrors`` in ``ens_config.json``.
    :param bool aggToMonthly: True or False, should we average emissions data to monthly resolution when we plot?
+Uses :py:func:`agg_to_monthly` to aggregate.

-agg_to_monthly(dates, to_agg)
+.. py:function:: agg_to_monthly(dates, to_agg)

-return [dates,to_return]
+   Aggregate a NumPy array to monthly resolution and return.

+   :param array dates: An array of dates, which are used to aggregate to monthly resolution.
+   :param array to_agg: A three or four dimensional array to aggregate to monthly resolution.
+If three-dimensional, we assume time is the 1st entry; if four-dimensional, we assume time is the second entry.
+   :return: A list with (1) the monthly dates, and (2) the aggregated array now at monthly resolution.
+   :rtype: list

 .. _New field in postprocessing: